A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: Introduction

-In this work, we present the first mechanistic model of human mental rotation.
+In this work, we propose \emph{a first mechanistic model of human mental rotation}.
 Our model draws on recent advances in deep learning, taking inspiration in particular from methods to infer 3D representations from the observation of objects seen from one or only a few viewpoints \citep{dupont2020equivariant,connor2024learning, spiegl2024viewfusion, connell2025approximating}, transformer-based image-to-sequence approaches \citep{vaswani2017attention, dosovitskiy2021image, liu2021cptr, li2023trocr}, and agents performing latent simulations \citep{hamrick2019analogues}.
 Specifically, our model consists of three stacked modules: (1) an equivariant encoder that produces a 3D manipulable representation of an object from a single 2D view; (2) an attention-based vision encoder-decoder that produces a sequential and symbolic description of a Shepard-Metzler object from its spatial representation; and (3) a multi-layer perceptron (MLP) trained to predict transformational relationships from pairs of symbolic representations, deployed as an agentic system that makes similarity judgments and selects rotation actions to apply on the 3D representation|iteratively aligning the objects.

-The design of our model is guided by the existing literature on mental rotation, which we complemented by performing a novel set of experiments in Virtual Reality (VR).
+The design of our model is guided by the existing literature on mental rotation, which we complemented with a novel set of experiments in Virtual Reality (VR).
 While the task remained the same as originally proposed by \citet{shepard1971mental} (comparing two Shepard-Metzler shapes), in our VR experiments subjects were able to manipulate (i.e., rotate) objects with the help of a joystick.
-Their actions afforded us with \emph{a window into their mental process}, further informing our modelling effort.
-In particular, we found that subjects tend to take only a few ballistic actions (typically one), which reliably placed the two objects in the same rough position or `quadrant', before making a similarity judgement.
+Their actions afforded us with \emph{a window into their mental process}, further informing our modeling effort.
+In particular, we found that subjects tend to take only a few ballistic actions (typically one), which reliably place the two objects in the same rough position or `quadrant', before making a similarity judgment.
 We could only reproduce this efficient trial-and-error process by equipping our model with a neuro-symbolic object description engine guiding rotation decisions.